Dr Patrick Geoghegan

 Teaching and Supervision

-A winner of the Provost’s award for teaching excellence in 2009, Dr. Geoghegan employs innovative methods to develop the critical and independent thinking skills, and also the communication skills which are a key part of the Trinity curriculum (see www.youtube.com/watch?v=FNc0w9eYkCg).
+A winner of the Provost’s award for teaching excellence in 2009, Professor Geoghegan employs innovative methods to develop the critical and independent thinking skills, and also the communication skills which are a key part of the Trinity curriculum (see www.youtube.com/watch?v=FNc0w9eYkCg).
 He has taught on the Trinity Access Programme since 1999 and in the Department of History since 2001, lecturing on modern Irish history and the history of the United States.
 Committed to all aspects of outreach and engagement with society, he presents the award-winning weekly history programme, Talking History, on Newstalk radio, and wrote the text for the multiple award-winning O’Connell exhibition at Glasnevin Cemetery.
-He supervises Ph.D. theses across his various research areas, from the work of Edmund Burke in the eighteenth century to the abolition of slavery in the nineteenth century.
-Dr. Geoghegan is currently the Senior Lecturer for Trinity College Dublin, the academic officer with responsibility for admissions, and for the progression and examination of all undergraduate students.
+He supervises Ph.D. theses across his various research areas, from the work of Edmund Burke in the eighteenth century to the teaching of Irish history in the twentieth century.
+Professor Geoghegan served as the Senior Lecturer/Dean of Undergraduate Studies for Trinity College Dublin between 2011 and 2014, and was the academic officer responsible for admissions and the undergraduate curriculum.
+During this period he developed a feasibility study to test a new admissions route for undergraduate entry, as well as a Northern Ireland Engagement Programme (and new admissions mechanism) to increase the number of students from Northern Ireland at Trinity.

 Department of History